OpenSILEX/opensilex-scripts/README.md

 Scripts to extract data from Adonis' xml outputs and upload it to  OpenSILEX.

+### Check agrovoc uris (Author : Gabriel Besombes)

+Notebook to check for mistakes in the concepts from agrovoc that are used to declare germplasms

 ### Example (Author : Gabriel Besombes)

 Simple examples of scripts in jupyter notebook format.